 Project District Overview: Among all the project districts, Howrah is having highest population density and Bankura has the lowest.
 The sex ratio of Hooghly district is highest and the decadal growth rate of project district varies from 9.5 percent in Hooghly to maximum of 13.5 percent at Howrah.
 All these districts have Scheduled Caste (SC) population and average SC population (31.2%) in project districts is marginally below the state average (32.65%).
-All five Project districts have a presence of tribes.
-Bankura has the highest percentage of tribal population (11 percent of the total population), followed by Bardhhaman (7 percent) and Hooghly (4 percent).
-The tribal population in Howrah is less than one percent of the total population.
+Presence of Scheduled Tribe (ST) population is marginal and in the overall, it is 5.9 percent in all the project blocks in five project districts.
 The average literacy rate (78.7) in project districts is higher than state (76.3%) and national (73%) average.
 There is a gap between male and female literacy, which is most pronounced in Bankura.
 Elsewhere the gender gap is less than the national average (16.2%).

 The male worker population in the project districts is around 51.0 percent and female worker population is around 49.0 percent.
 Male main worker and marginal worker population is higher than female worker population whereas female non-worker population is higher than male.
 All the project districts are having significant percentage of marginal and small farmers.
 The study conducted adjacent to the project sites in project blocks reveals that the average land holding of farmers / families in the project areas (villages near the project sites in the project blocks) found to be 77 Katha or 1.28 acres (one acre is equal to 60 Katha).
-The average land holding in West Bardhhaman is found to be highest with 162 Katha (2.7 acres) and lowest in Howrah (53.28 Katha) and Hooghly (61.47 Katha).
-In Bankura, the average land holding is 82.95 Katha and 98.81 Katha in East Bardhhaman.
+The average land holding in West Burdwan is found to be highest with 162 Katha (2.7 acres) and lowest in Howrah (53.28 Katha) and Hooghly (61.47 Katha).
+In Bankura, the average land holding is 82.95 Katha and 98.81 Katha in East Burdwan.

 Socio-Economic Profile of the Affected Area: The project sites are dominated with population of other categories (65.38 percent) followed by scheduled caste population (33.78 percent).
-Among the affected families, the tribal population is marginal with 0.84 percent, though project districts have larger tribal population.
+Tribal population is marginal with 0.84 percent.
 Majority of the head of affected families in the project locations belongs to 18 to 60 age group (77.9 percent) followed by 60+ age category (22.0).
 About 9.7 percent families are headed by women out of total 2253 identified potentially affected families.
 Of the total households, 38.3 percent are below the average annual income of Rs.50,000/- whereas majority of 42.6 percent are in the average annual income category of Rs.50,000 to Rs.1,00,000/-.
 Percentage of households in the higher income group such as income level more than Rs.3,00,000 are less in comparison to lower income groups.
 Around 99.69 percent families have access to different schemes of the government (single or multiple schemes).